About Me

 arxiv / Project Page /

-Embedding Human and Articulated Object Interaction (HAOI) in 3D is an important direction for a deeper human activity understanding.
-Different from previous works that use parametric and CAD models to represent humans and objects, in this work, we propose a novel 3D geometric primitive-based language to encode both humans and objects.
-Given our new paradigm, humans and objects are all compositions of primitives instead of heterogeneous entities.
-Thus, mutual information learning may be achieved between the limited 3D data of humans and different object categories.
-Moreover, considering the simplicity of the expression and the richness of the information it contains, we choose the superquadric as the primitive representation.
-To explore an effective embedding of HAOI for the machine, we build a new benchmark on 3D HAOI consisting of primitives together with their images and propose a task requiring machines to recover 3D HAOI using primitives from images.
-Moreover, we propose a baseline of single-view 3D reconstruction on HAOI.
-We believe this primitive-based 3D HAOI representation would pave the way for 3D HAOI studies.
+Embedding Human and Articulated Object Interaction (HAOI) in 3D is crucial for understanding human activities.
+Unlike previous works using parametric and CAD models, we propose a novel approach using 3D geometric primitives to encode both humans and objects.
+In our paradigm, humans and objects are compositions of primitives, enabling mutual information learning between limited 3D human data and various object categories.
+We choose superquadrics as our primitive representation for their simplicity and rich information.
+We introduce a new 3D HAOI benchmark with primitives and their images and propose a task for machines to recover 3D HAOI from images.
+Additionally, we provide a baseline for single-view 3D reconstruction on HAOI, paving the way for future 3D HAOI research.

 project image